Isack Hadjar: 2024: Title battle vs. Bortoleto and le Petit Prost

 Hadjar qualified fourth in Abu Dhabi and finished fifth on Saturday, after suffering front wing damage on the first lap after contact with Kush Maini.
 Though Hadjar was promoted to third on the feature race grid after Aron was forced to start from the pit lane, it would be for naught as Hadjar stalled at the start of the feature race; with Bortoleto finishing second the Brazilian took the title, condemning Hadjar to finish second overall.
 On his title loss, Hadjar said "all that hard work for this to happen, I can't believe it, this is the worst moment of my life".
 Hadjar would end his final F2 season as runner-up in the Drivers' Championship finishing with four wins, eight podiums, one pole position, one fastest lap and 192 points compared to teammate Marti's 62.

 Formula One career

-On 16 June 2021, Red Bull Racing announced that Hadjar was to become a member of the Red Bull Junior Team in 2022.

-Hadjar made his free practice debut at the 2023 Mexico City Grand Prix with Scuderia AlphaTauri, to fulfill the mandatory rookie driver rule.
+In June 2021, Red Bull announced that Hadjar was to become a member of the Red Bull Junior Team in 2022.
+Hadjar made his free practice debut at the 2023 Mexico City Grand Prix with AlphaTauri, to fulfill the mandatory rookie driver rule.
 Before the weekend, Hadjar admitted that he felt "apprehension", having not driven a Formula One car prior.
-He ended the session in 17th place, second highest of the five rookies who participated.
-He then drove for Red Bull during the Abu Dhabi practice, finishing the session in 17th again.
+He ended the session in seventeenth, second-highest of the five rookies who participated.
+He then drove for Red Bull during the Abu Dhabi practice, finishing the session in seventeenth again.